julyjlee/julyjlee.github.io/_pages/about.md

   <img src="images/Hello.jpg" alt="profile" style="width: 300px; height: auto; border-radius: 10px;">
 </div>

-I'm Yunjeong Lee, a researcher transitioning from cognitive psychology to counseling and clinical psychology, driven by a strong desire to connect scientific insight with human care.
+I'm a researcher transitioning from cognitive psychology to counseling and clinical psychology, driven by a strong desire to connect scientific insight with human care.
 With a background in Life Science and Psychology, I've explored how emotion and context influence language processing, including two years of research at GIST's Language, Cognition, & Brain Lab and a cross-cultural study on urban green spaces during my Korea-Germany Junior Research Fellowship at KIT.

 Through these diverse experiences, I realized that what sustains my passion for research is seeing its real-world relevance—especially in helping individuals navigate emotional and psychological challenges.
 My goal is to integrate rigorous empirical methods with compassionate practice, particularly to support adolescents and women.
 I believe that meaningful change arises when evidence-based knowledge is applied in ways that honor the complexity of human experience.